RMPR/gsoc_2019/README.md

 **Demo**
 ![demo](https://raw.githubusercontent.com/RMPR/gsoc_2019/master/res/final.gif)

+#### Port to windows
+Porting to Windows was a relatively simple task as smbcmp doesn't have many dependencies (python, curses, tshark and wxwidget4) and they are all available on Windows.
+My mentor and I have produced a working proof-of-concept Windows build which isn't publicly available yet but that will soon be properly released.

 ***
 ### Next Step

- At this stage, the software provides most of the features required for an acceptable use, but there are features that would make it even smoother for the users (add ignore rules, support for encrypted packets, search, ...)
+ At this stage, the software provides most of the features required for an acceptable use, but there are features that would make it even smoother for the GUI users (add ignore rules, support for encrypted packets, search, ...)

 For development purpose, it feel that it may be useful to add some automated tests.